varnerlab/VLConstraintBasedModelGenerationUtilities.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://varnerlab.github.io/VLConstraintBasedModelGenerationUtilities.jl/)

 ## Introduction
-``VLConstraintBasedModelGenerationUtlities.jl`` is a [Julia](https://julialang.org/downloads/) package holding constraint based model generation utility type functions and types.
+``VLConstraintBasedModelGenerationUtlities.jl`` is a [Julia](https://julialang.org/downloads/) package holding constraint based model generation utility functions and types.

 ## Installation and requirements
 ``VLConstraintBasedModelGenerationUtlities.jl`` is organized as a [Julia](http://julialang.org) package which can be installed in the ``package mode`` of Julia.